bluefalconjun/bluefalconjun.github.io/Tools/atom.md

     strict-ssl=false

-Change for bookmakr keymap in file: keymap.cson
+Change for bookmark keymap in file: keymap.cson

     #add for bookmark
     '.platform-win32 atom-text-editor':